-Section 6 of this bill provides that: (1) with certain exceptions, the amendatory provisions of section 1 do not prohibit the enforcement of any building code, ordinance, regulation or rule which requires the installation of an automatic fire sprinkler system that was adopted by a governing body before January 1, 2015; (2) any building code, ordinance, regulation or rule which requires the installation of an automatic fire sprinkler system that was adopted by a governing body before January 1, 2015, but which makes such a requirement effective upon the occurrence of an event that has not occurred before January 1, 2015, is void and unenforceable; and (3) any building code, ordinance, regulation or rule which requires the installation of an automatic fire sprinkler system that was adopted by a governing body on or after January 1, 2015, but on or before [the effective date of this bill,] June 30, 2015, is void and unenforceable.
+Section 6 of this bill provides [for the continued enforcement of] that: (1) with certain exceptions, the amendatory provisions of section 1 do not prohibit the enforcement of any building code, ordinance, regulation or rule [relating to] which requires the installation of an automatic fire sprinkler system that was adopted by a governing body before [the effective date of this bill.]
+January 1, 2015; (2) any building code, ordinance, regulation or rule which requires the installation of an automatic fire sprinkler system that was adopted by a governing body before January 1, 2015, but which makes such a requirement effective upon the occurrence of an event that has not occurred before January 1, 2015, is void and unenforceable; and (3) any building code, ordinance, regulation or rule which requires the installation of an automatic fire sprinkler system that was adopted by a governing body on or after January 1, 2015, but before the effective date of this bill, is void and unenforceable.